November 20, 2022 – Last Sunday after Pentecost

 Leader says: The Peace of God, which passes all understanding, keep your hearts and minds in the knowledge and love of God.
 And the blessing of God, Father, Son, and Holy Spirit be with us all today and always.
 Amen.

-October 10, 2021 – The Twentieth Sunday after Pentecost
+October 2, 2022 – The Seventeenth Sunday after Pentecost

 Opening Hymn: